JMU CS345 - Software Engineering

 Team Project

-The team project this semester involves the design, construction, testing, and deployment of a calculator that can work with units.
+The team project this semester involves the design, construction, testing, and deployment of a recipe management program (not a recipe book) that will, ultimately, interact with the devices in a "smart" kitchen.

 1 About the Client/Product

-Each team is working for the company Sagacious Media on the product unitED.
-Sagacious Media has supplied you with a Domain Glossary containing many of the terms you will need to know in order to work with them.
-A considerable amount of good information about mixed fractions is available on the WWW.
+Each team is working for the company KitchIntel on the product KILowBites.
+KitchIntel has supplied you with a Domain Glossary containing many of the things you will need to know in order to work with them.

 2 Required Process and Tools

-Every student in the course will be assigned to a team.
+Every student in the course will be assigned to a team as described in the "Project Policies" document that is available from the course "Policies" page.

 Teams must use Scrum.
-The Product Owner will provide a set of prioritized features for each sprint (i.e., a product backlog).
+The Product Owner will provide a set of prioritized features (i.e., a product backlog) that constitutes the product design.
 During the sprint planning meetings, your team must determine which features (i.e., stories) will be included in the sprint backlog and create tasks and acceptance criteria for each.

-Each team member must use the required tool set.
-Note that you must use Java v17 (not higher).
-If you have installed a higher version, your code must not use features beyond those in v17 and you must cross-compile your code so that the .class files are consistent with v17.
+Each team member must use the required Java Development Tools, Engineering Design Tools, Scrum Tools, and Code Management Tools (as described on the course "Tools" page).
+Note that you must use Java v21 (not higher).
+If you have installed a higher version, your code must not use features beyond those in v21 and you must cross-compile your code so that the .class files are consistent with v21.
 (See the CS Wiki for help.)

-Your source code (other than test suites) must not contain any style defects.
+Your source code (other than test suites) must conform to the course style guide and must not contain any style defects at any time.
+In other words, source code in the repository must not contain style defects.

 Your JUnit tests must be in a package named testing and each test class must include the word "Test" in its name.

-At the end of the last sprint, you must give a final product review.
+At the end of the last sprint, you must give a presentation.
 For more information, see the following document:

-Before the start of class on the day of the final product review you must submit several deliverables.
+Before the start of class on the day of the final presentation you must submit several deliverables.
 For more information, see the following document:

 Copyright 2024